internetofvoice/vsms-skeleton/README.md

 - Privacy policy: http(s)://your-hostname/example/privacy
 - Account linking login form: http(s)://your-hostname/example/link

-### Faking a skill request with Postman
+### Sending skill requests using Postman
-Please find an example collection for Postman in `/app/test/Fixtures/Example.postman_collection.json`, import it to Postman and tweak it to your needs - at least change request url and applicationId in the request body to match your environment.
+Please find an example collection for Postman in `/app/test/Fixtures/Example.postman_collection.json`, import it to Postman and tweak it to your needs - at least the request url and applicationId need to match your setup.

 ### Running tests
 Composer.json is preconfigured with some scripts to invoke PHPUnit tests: